freshlymarried/freshlymarried.github.io/CONTRIBUTING.md

 ---
 ```

-## Permalinks
+## Production Dependencies

-The file names in `/content/posts/some-name.md` become permalinks at `https://freshlymarried.com/some-name`.
+The repository strives to be self-contained without production dependencies at runtime.

+The only exceptions are some external links.
+Including:

+- Newsletter service (Mailchimp)
+- Analytics service (Google Analytics)
+- Affiliates service (Amazon Associates)
+- Social media accounts (Facebook and Instagram)

-## Tooling
+## Development Dependencies

-The rest is minimal tooling that could be easily swapped out.
-It is currently using Git, GitHub, and Hugo:
+The rest is minimal development dependencies that could be easily swapped out.
+Including:

+- Version control (Git)
+- Remote repository (GitHub)
+- CI/CD (GitHub Actions)
+- Hosting (GitHub Pages)
+- Static site generator (Hugo)

+### Development Branches

+- The `main` branch is used as the source.
+- The branch `gh-pages` and the repository name `freshlymarried.github.io` are used by GitHub pages.

+### Development Files

 - `.git/` and [`.gitignore`](https://github.com/freshlymarried/freshlymarried.github.io/tree/main/.gitignore) hold version control history used by Git and GitHub.
 - [`README.md`](https://github.com/freshlymarried/freshlymarried.github.io/tree/main/README.md) and [`CONTRIBUTING.md`](https://github.com/freshlymarried/freshlymarried.github.io/tree/main/CONTRIBUTING.md) hold documentation used by GitHub.